 Area insurers (carriers) are beginning to distribute 2023 plan year medical loss ratio (MLR) rebates.
 The Affordable Care Act requires insurers to meet MLR requirements each year.
 If an insurer doesn’t meet the minimum MLR (spend 80 to 85 percent of its premium dollars on health care or activities that improve health care quality), then the insurer must issue a rebate to the affected individual and group policyholder by September 30, 2024.

-Not all plans will receive an MLR rebate.
+Not all plans will receive MLR rebates.
 In fact, the majority of policyholders will not receive rebates.
 Employers who receive a rebate should allocate the funds among plan participants within three months of receiving the insurer’s rebate.
 The MLR requirements don’t apply to self-funded group health plans.

 Employers who sponsor a group plan that is a non-church or non-federal government plan are also subject to ERISA’s rules of fiduciary conduct.
 Employers have an obligation to ensure any portion of a rebate that is considered a “plan asset” is allocated in a manner that is impartial, fair and in the best interest of plan participants and beneficiaries.